gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 other boys had all stopped to watch, half-raised staffs forgotten.
 Teshwe brought his up, paused for a heartbeat, then snapped it sideways with a grunt.

 *Crack!
-Clatter...* "You see?"
+Clatter…* "You see?"
 Vurt said, stooping to pick up the staff he had very obviously just dropped.
 "It was slippery.
 It was no wonder you dropped it.
 Why don't you use mine with Aaru for a bit?
 It'll do my grip good to work with yours."